parv-sr/parv-sr/README.md

 currently building stuff with django + LLMs.
 Experimenting with frameworks like LangChain/LangGraph, GraphQL, and custom APIs.

-outside of tech — i make music.
+outside of tech, i make music, watch football and play cs2.
 rap, production, guitar. some tracks out on spotify.

 reach me: